Configure SSO for Bluebeam Accounts | Entra ID

 To complete your SSO configuration, ensure that the user identities within your IdP match the BBIDs in the Bluebeam user database for users in your organization.
 If you continue SSO configuration without performing the reconciliation process, unmatched users will lose access to their existing Studio Projects and Sessions.

-When the "Continue SSO Configuration" email arrives, open it and select Continue SSO Configuration to open Org Admin to the Security tab in Account Settings.
-On the Security tab, next to SSO Configuration, select Continue to see a list of users in your account we couldn't match with users in our database.
+When the "Continue SSO Configuration" email arrives, open it and select Continue SSO Configuration to open Org Admin to the Settings page.
+Next to SSO Configuration, select Continue to see a list of users in your account we couldn't match with users in our database.

 Reconciliation is an important and required process for SSO enablement.
 If you have a large number of users in your organization and a large number of those users are listed as "Not Matched," reconciliation could take 20 minutes or longer.